mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Introduction

-This chapter addresses inclusive methods .
- Specifically observable responses to design interventions and resulting discussions.

-I examine key areas of the learning design through the lens of learner agency and authenticity of learning community context.
+This chapter addresses observable responses to design interventions and resulting discussions through the lens of learner agency and authenticity of learning community context.

-The use of ap
+NOTE - DROPPING THE FOCUS ON INCLUSION HERE FOR A MORE FOCUSED APPROACH.

 **Justifying selection of chapter contents**
 The following elements have emerged from many in the learning design as of merit for sharing in this chapter based on the following criteria: key to the learning experience of participant; novel in terms of lack of existing research; and of potential wider interest outside this context.